Consumers Gripped by Coronavirus Fears and Lack Faith in Government’s Ability to Handle Outbreak

 The Colling Media market research team conducted a national Snapshot Study to understand consumer attitudes and perceptions about the coronavirus.

-- By an overwhelming margin, participants in the survey take issue with coverage about the virus—63% believe that the media has exaggerated concerns about contracting COVID-19.
+4. By an overwhelming margin, participants in the survey take issue with coverage of the virus—63% believe that the media has exaggerated concerns about contracting COVID-19.

 “The coronavirus outbreak has gripped the nation and, as shown in our survey, it is already causing significant market disruption,” says Brian Colling, CEO of Colling Media.
 “But as with all problems, new opportunities have emerged.
 As an example, survey respondents say they are already cutting back on eating out, but the same restaurants may see a corresponding rise in food take-out or delivery.
 Similarly, brick-and-mortar in-store sales may fall, only to be replaced and perhaps exceeded by online sales.”